trendify-app/trendify-heimdall/README.md

 Heimdall serves as a platform for creating, and joining socket namespaces.

 ## API | `/api`

-All API requests require request body including the following...
+All API requests require request body including the following... (potentially out of date, read source!)

 ```
 {